Jach/lgame/README.md

 are exported and intended to be passed to appropriate sdl2 functions if I didn't bother making a wrapper for them that uses them implicitly.

-**Currently foreign memory must be manually managed.** lgame does manage or provide helpers for managing a few things (and I'll need to better document them) but generally if you do something like making a texture or long-lived SDL\_Rect you're responsible for freeing it.
+**Currently foreign memory must be manually managed.** lgame does manage or provide helpers for managing a few things (and I'll need to better document them) but generally if you do something with the sdl2 package explicitly like making a texture or long-lived SDL\_Rect you're responsible for freeing it.
+Similarly for things in lgame that might return textures, beware unless they mention that they'll be destroyed e.g. during `lgame:quit`.
 I may investigate using finalizers so that things can be garbage collected, or perhaps make it configurable, but that's a longer term plan.

 ## Packages